gaultier/blog/you_inherited_a_legacy_cpp_codebase_now_what.md

 And an important point: This list should absolutely include the developers workstations.
 Which leads me to my next point:

-<h2 id="get-the-build-working-on-your-machine">Get the build working on your machine</h2>
+## Get the build working on your machine

 You'd be amazed at how many C++ codebase in the wild that are a core part of a successful product earning millions and they basically do not compile.
 Well, if all the stars are aligned they do.
 But that's not what I'm talking about.
 I'm talking about reliably, consistently building on all platforms you support.
 No fuss, no 'I finally got it building after 3 weeks of hair-pulling' (this brings back some memories).
 It just works(tm).